 Brand recognition has a lot to do with the success of companies like Coca-Coca and Nike.
 Other companies offer similar products but people trust names they recognise.
+Names are important.
+Domain names can help or hinder a company.
+Your online footprint can make or break you.
 Your website, blog, social media account, lifestyle business, or startup can live or die by how it is marketed.

 Branding is one of the most important aspects of your business.

 Branding doesn't stop at naming your company.
 Companies must continue to build their reputation and name recognition along with it.
-As this website is about blogging and online entrepreneurship, I'll explain in this post which products you can use to listen for comments about your business on the Internet, and how to get maximum benefit from the mentions.
+I'll talk about which products help you listen for comments about your business on the Internet, and how to get maximum marketing value from the mentions.

 Why Monitor Brand Mentions on the Internet?